 Snow – a thing of the past?
-Winter in Leipzig – The cultural history and future of a season
+The cultural history of winter in Leipzig

 Böttchergäßchen Building, Böttchergäßchen 3, 04109 Leipzig

 WINTER – loved, hated, longed for and feared; pleasure and pain; no season polarises as much as winter.
 Pleasure and pain are closely connected here.